Getting the Bible to “Click” - GoodKind

 In other words, the Bible isn’t a lima bean.
 The Bible is baklava.

-In Search of a Reward
+In Search of Reward

 Many of us conclude that we’re dealing with a heart issue.
 If we really loved the Bible, we’d make time for it.
 So the answer, we guess, is to drum up more motivation for Bible reading.

-But this isn’t just a heart issue.
-Many of our struggles are much more mundane.
 When it comes time to actually read the Bible, we can’t find it (I mean, literally, you misplaced it).
 Or we don’t know where to start.
 Or how long to read.
 Or what in the world that verse means.
-And then our circumstances conspire against us: It’s easier to sleep in, or check Instagram, or work a little longer, or …
+And then our circumstances conspire against us: It’s easier not to read the bible, sleep in, check Instagram, work a little longer, whatever the excuse may be.

-Read enough of these habit books and one piece emerges consistently—reward.
-People develop habits because a certain action produces a certain short-term (that’s important) reward.
-Put a Fitbit on your arm and you might find yourself motivated to walk further than usual.
+People develop habits because a certain action produces a certain short-term reward.
+Put a Fitbit on your arm, and you might be motivated to walk further than usual.
 Why?
-You want the reward of defeating your cousin Phil.
-And when you do, it sort of, well, clicks.
-You feel a sense of accomplishment.
-It’s rewarding.

 Many short-term rewards drive us in the wrong direction: